grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ## Lifepath

-A plugin lifepath system that uses spark tables and describe setting as tables.
-To create a lifepath system for your own campaign you'll need to plugin:
+Here is a plugin lifepath system based on *Cyberpunk RED* that uses setting tables.
+Simply take the following tables:

 * Spark tables for your setting, using its common themes and motifs.
 * A rumour table for your campaign.
 * d66 tables for the locations, cultures, backgrounds, and careers from your setting.
 * A table of notable NPCs.

-Player's can then follow this procedure to create a rough outline of their new character:
+...and follow the procedure below to create a rough outline of their new character:

 1. Roll for your homeland from the locations table.
 2. Roll for you culture and/or background.